nychealth/EH-dataportal/content/data-stories/sanitation/index.md

 Today, here's how New Yorkers can help improve sanitation:

 * You can call your [local elected officials](https://council.nyc.gov/districts/) and tell them you need more trash service in the neighborhood.
 They often do listen to calls and concerns from their constituents.
-* Attend Community Board meetings — discuss your complaints with your neighbords and encourage the Community Board to take action.
+* Attend Community Board meetings — discuss your complaints with your neighbors and encourage the Community Board to take action.
 * And the City listens to complaints made through 311.
 You can [report rat sightings](https://portal.311.nyc.gov/article/?kanumber=KA-01107) or [missed trash service collection](https://portal.311.nyc.gov/article/?kanumber=KA-01788) to 311.
 These 311 reports generate complaint data that can help improve conditions in your neighborhood.

 Check the Rat Information Portal [www.nyc.gov/rats](www.nyc.gov/rats) for rat inspection data or [Rat Indexing](https://www.nyc.gov/site/doh/health/health-topics/rat-maps-and-data-rat-indexing.page) for more comprehensive data.